-The merger agreement provides that each share of Cobalt common stock outstanding immediately prior to the effective time of the merger (other than treasury stock of Cobalt, shares of Cobalt common stock held by Blue Cross & Blue Shield United of Wisconsin and shares of Cobalt common stock owned by WellPoint) shall be converted at the effective time of the merger into the right to receive: (i) \$10.25 in cash and (ii) 0.1233 of a share of WellPoint common stock, subject to adjustment as described in the next sentence.
-If the average closing price of WellPoint common stock on the New York Stock Exchange for the 15 consecutive trading days ending on the trading day immediately after the day on which all of the closing conditions have been satisfied or waived (other than the condition that the price of WellPoint's common stock be at least \$62.50 and those conditions that can only be satisfied on the closing date) is less than \$70.97 (the date on which the determination is made is referred to in this proxy statement/prospectus as the determination date), then each common stock share of Cobalt common stock, the numerator of which is equal to \$8.75 and the denominator of which is equal to the average closing price of WellPoint common stock over such 15 day period ending on and including the determination date, rounded to the nearest 1/10,000.
+The merger agreement provides that each share of Cobalt common stock outstanding immediately prior to the effective time of the merger (other than treasury stock of Cobalt, shares of Cobalt common stock held by Blue Cross & Blue Shield United of Wisconsin and shares of Cobalt common stock owned by WellPoint and Blue Cross of California) shall be converted at the effective time of the merger into the right to receive: (i) \$10.25 in cash and (ii) 0.1233 of a share of WellPoint common stock, subject to adjustment as described in the next sentence.
+If the average closing price of WellPoint common stock on the New York Stock Exchange for the 15 consecutive trading days ending on the trading day immediately after the day on which all of the closing conditions have been satisfied or waived (other than the condition that the price of WellPoint's common stock be at least \$62.50 and those conditions that can only be satisfied on the closing date) is less than \$70.97 (the date on which the determination is made is referred to in this proxy statement/prospectus as the determination date), then each share of Cobalt common stock will be converted into the right to receive (i) \$10.25 and (ii) a fraction of a share of WellPoint common stock, the numerator of which is equal to \$8.75 and the denominator of which is equal to the average closing price of WellPoint common stock over such 15 day period ending on and including the determination date, rounded to the nearest 1/10,000.